Virtual-Coffee/VC-Community-Docs/monthly-challenges/facilitators-docs/facilitate-a-challenge.md

 Change the `#monthly-challenge` channel topic and description in Slack.

-For the complete instructions, see the "[Updating the `#monthly-challenge` Channel's Topic and Description on Slack](./technical-guidelines.md/#updating-the-monthly-challenge-channels-topic-and-description-on-slack)" section.
+For the complete instructions, see the "[Updating the `#monthly-challenge` Channel's Topic and Description on Slack](./technical-guidelines.md/#updating-the-monthly-challenge-channels-topic-and-description-on-slack)" section in the Technical Guidelines.

 ### Making an Announcement for a New Challenge